-In 2010, capital expenditures totaled \$29.1 million, an increase of \$6.4 million as compared with 2009, some of which related to the purchase of additional heavy lift capacity.
-Also in 2010, we acquired the business of T.W.
-LaQuay Dredging for approximately \$61 million, and expanded into the Pacific Northwest through a business acquisition totaling \$6.7 million.
+Investing Activities.
+Capital asset additions and betterments to our fleet were \$24.6 million in 2012, as compared with \$14.9 million in 2011.
+Also in 2012, we purchased approximately 18 acres of land and buildings in Tampa, Florida, for a price of approximately \$13.7 million and purchased the assets of West Construction for \$9 million.
+In 2010, we acquired the business of T.W.
+LaQuay Dredging for approximately \$61 million, and we expanded into the Pacific Northwest through a business acquisition totaling \$6.7 million.